Birdies For Charity... 2023

 You can make Navigator Supporters a big bucks winner by making a pledge in the

-All forms MUST be returned by no later than February 5, 2017.
-Click here to donate.
+All registrations MUST be entered online no later than February 12, 2023.

 SHOP ON AMAZON.COM

 Here's an easy way to support Navigator Supporters each time you shop at Amazon.com.

 Just click this link: https://smile.amazon.com/ch/20-4914793 to register and then shop to your hearts content and know that a percentage of all purchases will benefit activities for Navigator Supporters!

 Click here to recycle your old phones, cameras and other devices to assist Navigator Supporters raise funds!
 We depend on the earth to provide us with life sustaining resources, but the improper disposal of waste is creating complex environmental problems.
 E-waste in particular is quickly becoming one of the most prolific polluters in today's disposable society.
 Our efforts will hopefully stem the tide of cell phones entering the waste stream - your efforts can help.